junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The ghost hunters round at the edge of the room with their holy water guns in hands.
 Tensed and horrified.

 "What's he doing here?
 I thought he's supposed to be in the dungeon?!"
 Dean turns sharply to Sam.
+Then to the ghosts, "Get out, everyone!
+Go!"

-"I don't know but I can't make that control work again!
+"I don't know but I can't make that control thing work again!
 I came back to find him wander around, oh, and the bunker's door is broken!
 Imagine how freaked out I was!
 I was hoping *you* can give me some answer!"
 Sam vents out bitterly.

 Dean stares at him, "How would I know what to do?
 You're the one with the special power all this time!
 Did you ask Crowley for some upgrade?"